tlienart/Franklin.jl/docs/styling/templates.md

 ## Making a PR to the theme repo

-Let's say you've built your own template and are pretty happy with the result and you'd like to share it for other users, great, thanks!
+Let's say you've built your own template and are pretty happy with the result and you'd like to share it with other users, great, thanks!

 Please follow [these instructions](https://github.com/tlienart/FranklinTemplates.jl#fixingadding-a-template).